 The data minder also found objects in the program code.
 These include flowers: azalea, camellia, holly, hibiscus, hydrangea and osmanthus, but also vegetables such as tomatoes and carrots or pumpkins and potatoes.
 There was also talk of seafood at least in Update 1.0.0.
 Overall, according to the Dataminer, the list may change between updates 1.0.0 and 1.1.4.
 Diving should be able to catch other fish than fishing, as well as algae.

-Exciting: the Japanese name of “Reiner” is mentioned.
-He should be able to anchor a ship on a secret beach in the north of the island.
+Exciting: the Japanese name of "Reiner" is mentioned.
+He should be able to have a ship docked on a secret beach in the north of the island.

-Art is also an issue, first as an area in a house, then as game mechanics.
-The forged works of art from the predecessors could thus find their way back into the series and also be implemented in Animal Crossing: New Horizons.
-There were already indications of this through conversations with some residents who explicitly mentioned a “gallery” in the museum.
+Art is also a theme, first as an area in a house, then as a game mechanic.
+The fake works of art from the predecessors could find their way back into the series and also be implemented in Animal Crossing: New Horizons.
+There have already been indications of this through conversations with some residents who explicitly mentioned a “gallery” in the museum.

 All the information about future content is purely speculative and comes from the code.
 It could be features that are actually planned, but also fragments of the program code, including ideas that have already been rejected by the developers.